From Muscat to Sur

 Continuing our journey to Sur, we drove off-road to one of the many Wadis in Oman.
 Al Arbeieen is one of the most scenic, with clear turquoise waters and canyon landscapes.
 Across the Wadi was a thin strip of land, acting as a bridge, which is used by locals to transport food and other supplies to villages in the region.

-We were privileged to witness some boys and their donkeys traversing this land bank during our time there.
+We were privileged to be able to witness some boys and their donkeys traversing this land bank during our time there which made for an incredible scene.